 Yes, from offshore sportsbooks.
 There is currently no legal form of state-regulated online or offline sports betting in the state of South Dakota.
 There are federal laws in place that make it illegal for Americans to place bets online with US-based sportsbooks or to operate land-based sportsbooks within the United States.

-South Dakota residents can legally place bets through sanctioned offshore sportsbooks that are legitimately licensed and regulated through a respected governing jurisdiction.
-While state based sports betting is not yet legal in South Dakota, licensed offshore sportsbook options are available to residents of the state who are interested in legally betting on sports online.
+South Dakota residents can legally place bets through sanctioned offshore sportsbooks that are legitimately authorized and operated through a respected governing jurisdiction.
+While state based sports betting is not yet legal in South Dakota, certified offshore sportsbook options are available to residents of the state who are interested in legally betting on sports online.

 How Federal Laws Affect The Betting Landscape In South Dakota